rbstabbins/aupy/README.md

 [VisualStudioCode](https://code.visualstudio.com/).

 #### Downloading aupy
-Next, we need to download this github repository, that contains the codebase (aupy.py), the template notebooks for performing processing tasks, and a set of various calibration files that are need to perform calibration.
+Next, we need to download this github repository, that contains the codebase (aupy.py), the template notebooks for performing processing tasks, and a set of various calibration files that are needed to perform calibration.

 Setup a new folder on your computer for your AUPE processing project.